justinmahar/silly-password-generator/README.md

 Would you rather use the password [`Tr0ub4dor&3`](https://xkcd.com/936/) or `exciting creepy macho tiger`?

-The first would take 10 seconds to crack, the second would take centuries.
-Exciting creepy macho tigers for the win.
+Using an unrestricted brute-force attack, the first would take 3 seconds to crack, and the second would take 1 month.
+Exciting creepy macho tigers for the win!

 ### Features include: